A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Gaussian upper-bound for the Heat Kernel on 1-forms

 \end{defin} It is proved in \cite{Grigor'yan2} that the relative Faber-Krahn inequality is equivalent to the volume doubling property \eqref{doubling} together with the Gaussian upper bound of the heat kernel \eqref{gaussian}:

 We have the following property, which is not new but whose proof is given for the reader's convenience:

 \begin{prop} Let $M$ be a complete Riemannian manifold of dimension $m$, which satisfies a Sobolev inequality of dimension $n$ \eqref{sobolev}, and whose Ricci curvature is bounded from below.
-If the volume growth of $M$ is compatible with the Sobolev dimension, then $M$ satisfies a relative Faber-Krahn inequality of exponent $n$.
+If the volume of big balls is Euclidean of dimension $n$: